 - Off On A setting of 1 enables volumetric rendering. - Distance start This sets how far from the camera the fog begins.
 This is particularly useful if you want a clear subject standing in front of very thick fog. - Distance End Sets the furthest distance from the camera that the fog will be calculated.
-In some cases this may remove essentially unseen fog and speed up rendering. - Quality Render speed vs quality adjustment.
-Lower settings render much faster but may produce more noise. - Volume Color The fog's color primarily effecting the color of the Opacity fog.
-Light density color is affected much more by the color of the lights in the scene. - Volume Density Controls how much light is absorbed with distance.
-This component is affected by the scatter color. - Light Density Controls how strongly the fog is affected by lights.
-If you only desire "God rays", light cones like those produced by stage lights or glare around bright lights then this setting can be used by itself, turning down or off the Opacity Density setting. - Turbulence Frequency Scales the size of the fog variation.
+In some cases this may remove essentially unseen fog and speed up rendering. - Quality The render speed to quality adjustment.
+Lower settings render much faster but may produce more noise.
+Volume Color The fog's color primarily effecting the color of the Opacity fog.
+Light density color is - Volume Color The log's color primarily ellecting the color of the Opacity log.
+Light density color is affected much more by the color of the lights in the scene.
+Volume Density Controls how much light is absorbed with distance.
+This component is affected by the - Light Density Controls how strongly the fog is affected by lights.
+If you only desire "God rays", light - cones like those produced by stage lights or glare around bright lights then this setting can be used by itself, turning down or off the Opacity Density setting. - Turbulence Frequency Scales the size of the fog variation.
 Smaller values produce larger "puffs" of smoke. - Turbulence Variance The contrast of the turbulence variation.
 Smaller values produce a smoother appearance.